 While we are providing general information about the state’s 529 plan, please consult the Plan Description and Participation Agreement for more detailed information and facts about the plan.

 A 529 plan is a savings plan that encourages education savings for qualified higher education expenses: college, vocational, or other post-secondary learning.
-529 plan funds can also go to private high school or K-12 tuition at a qualified tuition program.
+529 plan funds can also go to private high school or K-12 tuition at a qualified tuition program, up to $10,000 annually.

 Unlike a traditional savings account or bank account, your money grows tax-deferred in a 529 account and qualified distributions are federal tax and state tax free.

-Different states have different state plans with different investment options and different tax benefits.
-They will also have different minimum contribution (and subsequent contribution) requirements and plan fees.
+States offer plans with various investment options and different tax benefits.
+They will also have a variety of contribution requirements and plan fees.
 You are not required to open a 529 plan in your home state.
 Maine residents can open a 529 plan in any state that accepts out-of-state enrollments.
 Additionally, 529 plans can be linked to the Upromise rewards service.
-Earn an extra $25 bonus when you connect a 529 account to your Upromise profile.
+Earn an extra $25 bonus when you link your first 529 account to your Upromise profile.

-The state of Maine has two 529 college savings plans: The NextGen 529 Direct Series and the NextGen 529 Select Series.
+The state of Maine has three 529 college savings plans: NextGen 529 Connect Series, NextGen 529 Direct Series, and NextGen 529 Select Series.

 NextGen 529 Direct is a direct-sold plan that does not require Maine residency and provides a variety of investment portfolios.
-It comes with 0% – 0.53% fees.
-This plan is available through Merrill Edge, and it utilizes BlackRock (including iShares ETFs) funds in its age-based and static options.
+It comes with fees range 0% – 0.56%.
+This plan is available through Merrill Edge, and it utilizes BlackRock (including iShares ETFs) funds in its Year of Enrollment and static options.
 The Principal Plus Portfolio and the NextGen Savings Portfolio are also available.

 NextGen 529 Select is the advisor-sold plan.
 Similarly, this plan does not require Maine residency.
-This plan has advisor fees ranging from 0% – 2.06%.
-This consists of age-based, static multi-fund, and individual-fund options from a number of money managers, including American Century, BlackRock, Franklin Templeton, iShares, Lord Abbett, MainStay, MFS and Neuberger Berman.
+This plan has advisor fees ranging from 0% – 2.04%.
+This consists of, Year of Enrollment, static multi-fund, and individual-fund options from a number of money managers, including BlackRock, Franklin Templeton, iShares, Lord Abbett, New York Life Investment, MFS and Neuberger Berman.
 In addition, the Principal Plus Portfolio and NextGen Savings Portfolio are offered.

-Merrill Lynch, Pierce, Fenner & Smith Incorporated serves as program manager for both Maine 529 plans.
-You can find more information about NextGen college investing plans or open a NextGen account at nextgenforme.com.
+You can find more information about NextGen college investing plans or open a NextGen account at NextGenforME.com.

 What are some Maine 529 plan benefits and tax advantages?